Skip to main navigation Skip to main content

 The Safe and Together model is a perpetrator pattern-based approach to assessment, intervention and safety planning for children, young people, parents and families impacted by domestic and family violence.

-Its three key principles underpin domestic and family violence-informed child safety practice and assist practitioners to hold those accountable for their choices and behaviour.
+Its three key principles underpin domestic and family violence-informed child protection practice and assist practitioners to hold those accountable for their choices and behaviour.

 Obligations under the Human Rights Act 2019